Wowza GoCoder is sunset and should only be used with existing Ultra-Low Latency (ULL) streams until that technology is also sunset.

 If the server is running, verify that the Host information in GoCoder is correct and that the Server field only contains the server IP address or hostname.
 It must not contain a complete publishing URL.

 Interruptions from FaceTime calls and push notifications

 When a device receives FaceTime calls or push notification alerts, Wowza GoCoder suspends broadcasting.
 If you decline the call or dismiss the notification, broadcasting resumes.
 If you answer the call, GoCoder stops running and you must restart it and resume broadcasting.

-Server-to-device latency is typically higher for Apple HLS streams than for Adobe HDS streams.
-The keyframe frequency that you specify in the app and the chunk duration interval that's specified in the Wowza Streaming Engine application configuration can affect the latency between the server and the device that receives the stream.
+For HLS, the keyframe frequency that you specify in the app and the chunk duration interval that's specified in the Wowza Streaming Engine application configuration can affect the latency between the server and the device that receives the stream.
 For iOS devices, you can tune application configuration properties to reduce latency.
-For more information, see How to configure Apple HLS packetization (cupertinostreaming).
+For more information, see Configure Apple HLS packetization in Wowza Streaming Engine.